courtiol/courtiol/README.md

 I have thus created this page as a guide to my GitHub den: it indicates what to find where.

+I have also included a few repos to which I contributed and which are not stored under my personal GitHub account.

 I did this for myself, but perhaps it can be useful for others too (if only as an inspiration).

 ## R packages maintained by me released on [CRAN](https://cran.r-project.org)